Jeannette C. Hayner

 Jeannette C. Hayner (née Hafner; January 22, 1919 – November 26, 2010) was an American politician, the first woman to hold the position of Majority Leader in the Washington State Senate.
+She was Senate Republican Leader from 1979 until her retirement in 1992.

 Early life

 Hayner was born Jeannette Hafner on January 22, 1919, in Portland, Oregon.
 She was the only child of a creamery owner.
 Jeannette attended Jefferson High School (Portland, Oregon).
 She earned a scholarship to the University of Oregon, where she studied business administration.
 A dean told her there was a bright future for women as lawyers, so she enrolled at the University of Oregon School of Law.
 Hayner was one of only two women to graduate from Oregon's law school in 1942.

 Senator Hayner met her husband, Herman "Dutch" Hahner (the original spelling of the family name), at the law school and they were married in October 1942.
 In 1947 the couple moved to Walla Walla, Washington.
 The Hahners raised three children.
 Jeannette Hahner was active in a variety of civic and charitable organizations.
 She became the first woman elected to the Walla Walla School Board despite the fact that she ran as a write-in candidate.
-Hahner served on the school board for seven years including two as board chair.
+Hahner served on the school board for seven years until 1963, including two as board chair.